 5. You need to limit SEO page titles to 60 characters.

+While it’s a good practice to aim for concise and informative page titles that are around 60 characters or less, there is no strict character limit for SEO page titles.
 Though the design of Google search engine results pages (SERPs) dictates how much of the page title will appear, Google hasn’t shared information on how many characters it collects from page title information.
 It really comes down to the value of the words that might be cut off from your title, if that happens.
+The key is to create titles that accurately represent the content, engage users, and make sense in the context of your website and target audience.

 6. Google doesn’t like exact-match domain names.